broadinstitute/sparklespray/README.md

 To run a process or batch of processes via sparkles, you will need to:

 1. Create a docker image and upload into a repository that the cluster can access.
    (or use an existing image)
 2. Submit the actual job (sparkles sub ...)
 3. You then may optionally download the output or leave it in google storage for later. (sparkles fetch ...)

 ## Prerequisites

 Create a google project if you do not already have one you wish to use.
 In the below, we'll assume the project id is "your-project".
-Also create a google bucket to store results.
-We'll assume the bucket name is "your-bucket" below.
+Also create a google bucket to store results. **Note: Make sure object level permissions are enabled, not bucket-level permissions.**
+We'll assume
+the bucket name is "your-bucket" below.

 Add a firewall rule to your project: https://console.cloud.google.com/networking/firewalls => `Create firewall rule`